Adaptation to the Range in $K$-Armed Bandits: Setting and Main Results

-When the range $[m,M]$ of the payoffs is known, it is possible to simultaneously achieve optimal distribution-free bounds (of order $\sqrt{KT}$) and optimal distribution-dependent bounds (of order $\ln T$ with the optimal constant given some $\Kinf$); see the KL-UCB-switch strategy by~\citet{garivier2018kl}.
-Put differently, when the range of payoffs is known, one can achieve optimal (asymptotic) distribution-dependent regret bounds while not sacrificing finite-time guarantees.
-Simpler strategies like UCB strategies (see \citealp{UCB-orig}) also simultaneously achieve regret bounds of similar $\ln T$ and $\sqrt{T \ln T}$ orders of magnitude but with suboptimal constants.
+When the range $[m,M]$ of the payoffs is known, it is possible to simultaneously achieve optimal distribution-free bounds, of order $\sqrt{KT}$, and optimal distribution-dependent bounds, of order $\ln T$ with the optimal constant recalled in Reminder~\ref{rem:LRBK} of Appendix~\ref{sec:LRBK}; see the KL-UCB-switch strategy by~\citet{garivier2018kl}.
+Put differently, when the range of payoffs is known, one can achieve optimal asymptotic distribution-dependent regret bounds while not sacrificing finite-time guarantees.
+Simpler strategies like UCB strategies (see \citealp{UCB-orig}) also simultaneously achieve regret bounds of similar $\sqrt{T \ln T}$ and $\ln T$ orders of magnitude but with suboptimal constants. \citet{zimmert2018optimal} also provide a strategy, Tsallis-INF with $\alpha = 1/2$, that provides simultaneously distribution-dependent regret guarantees of order $\ln T$, with suboptimal constants though, and adversarial guarantees of order $\sqrt{KT}$, which are stronger than just distribution-free guarantees.

-Our first main result indicates that getting simultaneously these $\ln T$ and $\sqrt{T}$ rates is not possible anymore when the range of payoffs is unknown.
+\paragraph{First main result: existence of a trade-off.} Our first main result states that getting simultaneously these $\ln T$ and $\sqrt{T}$ rates is not possible anymore when the range of payoffs is unknown.

 \begin{theorem} Any strategy with a scale-free distribution-free regret bound satisfying $\Phi_{\free}(T) = o(T)$ may only achieve distribution-dependent rates $\Phi_{\dep}$ for adaptation satisfying $\Phi_{\dep}(T) \geq T/\Phi_{\free}(T)$.